Dale Emery: Career

 Emery first encountered "Waterbed Fred" Miller, with whom he would continue to associate for more than fifty years, when Emery and Gannt came into Bob Riggle's Mansfield, Ohio, shop with Flying Red Baron.
 Delivering Don and Roy Gay's Infinity to Riggle, who had just purchased the funny car, led to Emery driving for the new owner.

 Riggle owned the famous Hemi Under Glass wheelstander, and gave Emery his first Funny Car ride.
 Emery later worked for Sam Harris at Chaparral trailers.

 Starting a Funny Car team in 1973, Jeg Coughlin, Sr. hired Emery to drive for him; he was joined by Gantt (then on Willie Borsch's crew) and Miller.
 Coughlin's Chevrolet Camaro won the IHRA national event at Bristol that year, taking a win over Pat Foster in Barry Setzer's Vega.

 Emery won Funny Car at Le Grandnational at Sanair in 1973, defeating Frank Mancuso in the final.
 At the U.S. Nationals, Emery qualified #10, and was eliminated in round one by #2 qualifier "Jungle Jim" Liberman.
 The same month, he won the IHRA All American Nationals at Bristol Motor Speedway, defeating top qualifier Raymond Beadle in the final, and lost to Foster at the IHRA U.S. Open at North Carolina Motor Speedway in Rockingham, North Carolina.
-He also reached the final round in the 1973 Supernationals at Ontario, being eliminated by Tom "Mongoose" McEwen,.
+He also reached the final round in the Supernationals at Ontario, being eliminated by Tom "Mongoose" McEwen.

 Emery finished the 1973 season in spectacular fashion.
 "Mongoose" McEwen, though successful as a match racer, had yet to win his first NHRA national event; his 1973 Duster qualified #17 and only made the field at all after Bobby Rowe could not race.
 Emery reached the semifinal (having recorded a best pass of 6.28), where he faced Don "The Snake" Prudhomme, who was eager to face teammate McEwen.
 Going to the staging lights, Emery had a fuel line fitting leaking at one injector, but hoped it would survive the pass.
 Instead, the supercharger exploded and the body blew off the chassis, flipping the car over and slamming into the hay bales at the end of the strip.

-Replacing the destroyed one with a new, lighter body (Emery always passionate about weight reduction), qualifying #6, the team defeated "Snake" Prudhomme and Dale Pulde, to meet the 1973 Vega of Frank Hall in the final, and win Funny Car, at the Winternats in 1974, taking home a purse of US$13,800.
+Replacing the destroyed one with a new, lighter body (Emery always passionate about weight reduction), qualifying #6, the team defeated "Snake" Prudhomme and Dale Pulde, to meet the 1973 Vega of Frank Hall in the final, and win Funny Car, at the Winternationals in 1974, taking home a purse of US$13,800.

 When Coughlin stopped touring with his team, the Emery and Gannt combination provided two wins at NHRA national events that year before Coughlin decided to quit racing to focus on his mail order business.
 Emery quit in a disagreement over pay, and went back to Chaparral.

-Emery briefly drove the Vega, owned by Fuel Altered racers Leroy Chadderton and Glen Okazaki (the car later raced in Britain as Gladiator), turning in one pass at 6.99 with the car on fire, after a valve lifter failure.
+Emery briefly drove the Vega, owned by Fuel Altered racers Leroy Chadderton and Glen Okazaki (the car later raced in Britain as [Gladiator), turning in one pass at 6.99 with the car on fire, after a valve lifter failure.